-So you’re watching a Hulu original series or your favorite reruns … and right as you’re about to get to the best part, everything just stops.
-This unexpected pause is one of the most dreadful things that can happen to you while you’re in the middle of watching something; we don’t wish this on the worst of our enemies.
-But we all encounter Hulu issues at one point or another.
-Buffering, low video quality, freezing videos, connection errors, and skipping are all common Hulu problems, and they all can have a variety of causes.
-Here’s how to troubleshoot the problem so you can get quickly back to your show, no matter what device you’re using.
+So you’re deep in the throes of a gripping Hulu original series or your favorite reruns, and right as you’re about to get to the best part, everything just crashes.
+As a Hulu user, this has happened to the best of us at one time or another and is one of the most dreadful things that can plague you while you’re in the middle of a show or movie.
+Buffering, low video quality, freezing videos, connection errors, playback failure, and skipping are all common Hulu app problems, and they all can have a variety of causes.
+Not to mention that dreaded fix Hulu error code.
+Here’s how to troubleshoot the problem so you can get back to your show quickly, no matter what device you’re using.

 It’s not unusual for the whole Hulu service to go down or for it to go down just for specific users.
-Before you try some at-home fixes, make sure the problem isn’t out of your hands and in the hands of Hulu technicians.
-An excellent site to check for outages is DownDetector.com.
+Before you try some at-home streaming fixes, make sure the problem isn’t out of your hands and in the hands of Hulu technicians.
+An excellent site to check in your browser for outages is DownDetector.com.
 While there, you can check out a live outage map and read complaints from other viewers.
-A quick search for #huludown or #hulu on Twitter will often let you know if there are problems in a pinch, too.
+A quick search for #huludown or #hulu on Twitter often will let you know if there are problems in a pinch, too.

 If you’re now sure that you don’t have a problem caused by Hulu, you can try some at-home remedies.
-Try these out— and if one doesn’t work, move on to the next until you find something that works..
+Here are some steps that have worked for us before, and if one doesn’t work for you, keep going down the list to see if the next tip will help.

-Step 1: Close the app on whatever device you’re using and restart it.
+Step 1: Completely close the Hulu app on your streaming device and reopen it.

 Step 2: Restart your device.